 - Combat Arms allows this trope with reload in that you retain all ammunition, but each weapon's ammunition is tied to the (instance of the) weapon itself; if you drop your weapon in favor of another weapon or another instance of the same weapon, you get as much ammunition as that other instance had.
 If it's empty...

 - Curiously present in Unreal Tournament despite the fact that you can't reload.
 Let's say one of the players has an Enforcer with 10 rounds left.
 They kill off an opponent who drops another Enforcer, with 30 rounds.
 The player picks this second Enforcer up, goes Guns Akimbo, then fires 20 shots.
 What happens at the 21st (or 22nd) shot?
 The first Enforcer should technically be empty (having fired all the 10 rounds it contained), thus it would be appropriate for it to make a faint "click" and be discarded, but instead, both pistols continue to fire alternatively, as if the FPS Elves took the time to equally distribute the rounds between the two guns.
-This does not apply to any other gun in the game, since only the Enforcer can be wielded Guns Akimbo style.
+This does not apply to any other gun in the game, since only the Enforcer can be dual-wielded.

 - The Golden Gun and Rocket Launcher in Goldeneye 64 are the only weapons that don't do this, both because they only have a single shot per reload.
 Other guns play it totally straight, especially in multiplayer: if you have an empty gun in multiplayer, and you get killed, the next person to grab that gun will find it with 10 bullets in it.